Skip to main content

 Recycling

-Recycling is essential to the modern aluminum business and provides critical raw material for the US aluminum supply chain.
-Recycled (or secondary) aluminum is around 95% less energy-intensive to produce than new (or primary) aluminum.
+Recycling is essential to the modern aluminum business.
+Increasing aluminum recycling translates to less energy used and a lower carbon impact.
+Recycled aluminum is around 95% less energy-intensive to produce than new aluminum.
 And aluminum can be recycled infinitely.
+That’s why 75% of all aluminum ever produced is still in use today.

 Aluminum Recycling Agenda